kasparsj/typeahead.js/doc/jquery_typeahead.md

 * `highlight` – If `true`, when suggestions are rendered, pattern matches for the current query in text nodes will be wrapped in a `strong` element with its class set to `{{classNames.highlight}}`.
 Defaults to `false`.

+* `highlightSplit` – If `true`, the search term is tokenized into words (split ty spaces).
+  This will highlight all search words regardless of their order.
+Works with fuzzy search type.
+  Defaults to `false`.

 * `hint` – If `false`, the typeahead will not show a hint.
 Defaults to `true`.